I Beg Your F***ing Pardon?

 #5: Anything that starts with “I know it’s not the same but…..”

 You’re right, it’s not the fucking same so don’t fucking say it.
 Nothing good comes out of a sentence which starts with those words, so do us all a favour and shut the fuck up.

-#6: “Are you actually doing anything to raise money in Edward’s memory rather than just asking for donations instead of flowers at his funeral.
+#6: “Are you actually doing anything to raise money in Edward’s memory rather than just asking for donations.
 Shouldn’t you be running a marathon or something?”

 I tell you what, fuckchops, why don’t I run a marathon and you lose a child?
 We’ll soon see which one is fucking easier.
 I could climb Everest ten fucking times with the yeti on my back and lose my balls to frostbite and it would still be fucking easier.
 Get a fucking life.
 And make a fucking donation whilst you’re at it.

 #7: “He’s not in any pain now.”